wooseok-AI/wooseok-AI/README.md

-## Hi there This is Ian Lee's Github Page 👋
+## Hi there This is Wooseok Jung's Github Page 👋
 ### I'm a ML developer🌱 interested in NLP, Data, Multi-Modal AI, IoT

 ### I try to record my experiences in my Notion and Blog (Check this in my bio!)